Notes on the Geography of The United Kingdom: London 4: Albertopolis

 To mark Victoria's Golden Jubilee in 1887, a Colonial and Indian Exhibition was staged in 1886.
 Was it to be ephemeral?
 Tennyson, the poet laureate, hoped not.
 "Raise a stately memorial," he wrote, "Some Imperial Institute/ Rich in symbol and ornament/ Which may speak to the centuries."
 The result was the Imperial Institute of 1893, a massive building with a facade 700 feet long.
-It was demolished in 1957, but this central tower survives as the Queen's Tower or, sometimes, Collcutt Tower after its designer.
-Imperial College today occupies the site of the Imperial Institute.
-The Institute lives on under another name; from 1962 to 2002 it was the Commonwealth Institute; since then, it has been the Commonwealth Education Trust, a charity.
+It was demolished in 1957, but this central tower survives as the Queen's Tower or Collcutt Tower after its designer.
+Imperial College today occupies the site of the Imperial Institute, while the Institute lives on under another name.
+From 1962 to 2002 it was the Commonwealth Institute; since then, it has been the Commonwealth Education Trust.

 The stone at the base of the tower.

 The subsequent growth of Imperial College says more than anyone intended about the withering of imperial pride.
 For lack of steel, construction of the Roderick Hill Building (Aeronautics) and the Blackett Laboratory (Physics and Biology) was delayed for several years after plans were complete in 1949.
 They didn't improve with age.